Getting Access

 ~/.warmhub/auth.json.

-Tokens auto-refresh in the background.
+Tokens auto-refresh in the background for active device-flow sessions.
 You should only need to log in once per machine.

 Non-interactive environments (CI, containers, headless servers):